open-vela/external_protobuf/python/README.md

 2) Export an environment variable:

     $ export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=cpp
+    $ export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION_VERSION=2

-You must set this variable at runtime, before running your program, otherwise the pure-Python implementation will be used.
+You need to export this variable before running setup.py script to build and install the extension.
+You must also set the variable at runtime, otherwise the pure-Python implementation will be used.
 In a future release, we will change the default so that C++ implementation is used whenever it is available.
+It is strongly recommended to run `python setup.py test` after setting the variable to "cpp", so the tests will be against C++ implemented Python messages.